Yihe-Harry/DSA3101-Group-Project/GrpB_models/b4_cost_effectiveness/README.md

 ### Step 7: Model Lifecycle Management

 In order to ensure that the models remain effective over time, it’s essential to implement a Model Lifecycle Management strategy.
 This involves regular updates, retraining and evaluation of the model to keep it aligned with changing customer behaviour, market trends and new data sources.
-By continuously refining and adapting the model, businesses can maintain high levels of accuracy and effectiveness, optimising their marketing efforts for maximum impact and cost-efficiency.
+By continuously refining and adapting the model, the bank can maintain high levels of accuracy and effectiveness, optimising their marketing efforts for maximum impact and cost-efficiency.

 To maintain the effectiveness of the model, it's crucial to use data that is no more than 2 years old, ensuring the model reflects the most current customer behaviours and market conditions.
 Regularly update the dataset to include new customer transactions and evolving demographic data.
 Additionally, periodically review and adjust the features used in the model to reflect any shifts in customer preferences or external factors, such as economic changes.